Skip to content

 Community Risk MAP Studies: Matanuska-Susitna Borough

-FEMA and the State of Alaska are conducting a Risk MAP Study in the Matanuska-Susitna Borough that began in 2013.
+FEMA and the State of Alaska are conducting a Risk MAP Study in the Matanuska-Susitna Borough that began in March 2013 and was completed in September 2019.

 Risk MAP Discovery Documents